yastn/yastn/docs/source/examples/tensor/init.rst

 Basic tensor initialization and creation operations
 ===================================================

-In all examples, start with importing the repository and setting configuration options to employ a numpy backend (a default option).
+In all examples, start by importing the library and setting configuration options to use a NumPy backend (the default option).
-Other tensor configuration options will take :ref:`default values. <tensor/configuration:YASTN configuration>`
+Other tensor configuration options will take :ref:`their default values. <tensor/configuration:YASTN configuration>`

 .. code-block:: python